 - How do I claim a domain?

-- What's the difference between claiming a domain and validating a domain?
+- What's the difference between claiming a domain and verifying a domain?

 What can I do from the Domains tab?Domains are linked to employees, whose email addresses end with that specific domain name.
 For example, assume we have a company with the domain expensivepie.com.
 This would mean the following: